 Field-hunting tip

-Look in eclogite facies rocks country — that is the host setting where lisetite typically forms.
+Look in eclogite facies rocks country, the host setting where lisetite typically forms.
 If you start seeing garnet, pyroxene, kyanite in float, you are in the right ground.
 Field specimens usually show a anhedral to subhedral grains habit, so train your eye for that shape before scanning the outcrop.